Is Life Insurance Worth It? Understanding Pros & Cons

 You don’t financially support other family members

-Another reason to purchase life insurance is to support other family members, such as parents or siblings if you die.
-If you’re only financially responsible for yourself, you may not need to take out a life insurance policy.
+Another reason to buy life insurance is to support family members, like parents or siblings, if you pass away.
+If you're financially responsible only for yourself, you may not need a life insurance policy.

 You’re elderly and on a budget

-Life insurance probably isn't worth the cost for young, healthy individuals with no dependents and low incomes.
-While there’s nothing wrong with purchasing a life insurance policy, even if you don’t strictly need it, you may be able to put those funds to better use elsewhere, like making contributions to a retirement plan or bulking up your emergency fund.
+While there's nothing wrong with purchasing a life insurance policy, even if you don’t strictly need it, you may get more value from putting those funds toward other priorities, like contributing to a retirement plan or building your emergency fund.

 Compare Life Insurance Rates